 Description: This course covers the principles of operating systems theory and practice.
 Fundamental concepts such as processes, synchronization, scheduling and memory management will be presented.
 Another emphasis will be on the principles of distributed operating systems.

-Prerequisites: CS 310 and CS 465, or equivalent.
-A solid background in Computer Architecture is required.
-The coursework will include substantial programming projects; in order to be able to work on these, the students must be comfortable with C/C++ or Java programming languages.
+Prerequisites: CS 310 (Data Structures), CS 367 (Computer Systems and Programming), and CS 465 (Computer Architecture), or equivalent.
+A solid background in Computer Architecture (including Assembly Language) is required.
+The course material will include material that requires the knowledge of C programming language.
+In order to work on the substantial programming projects of the course, the students must have working knowledge of C or Java programming languages.

 Required Textbook: "Operating System Concepts", by Silberschatz, Galvin and Gagne (8th Edition, John Wiley & Sons 2008, ISBN 978-0-470-12872-5).